 Older children and teenagers are likely to understand the necessity of joint custody and adapt to the shuffle.
 Young kids may not.
 You and your ex-spouse must consider the age and maturity of your child carefully when considering child custody agreements.
 Even if you both want joint custody, it might not be what is right for your little one.
 Furthermore, if the court suspects that your child will be stressed out by moving frequently between two homes, it might shut down your shared custody agreement without your input anyway.

-If you want to approach the situation with confidence and an open mind, you should consider retaining the services of Louisville Family Law Attorney Louis P. Winner.
+If you want to approach the situation with confidence and an open mind, you should consider retaining the services of Louisville Family Law Attorney Winner Law Group, LLC.
 We take the time to get to know you and your family so we can understand the legal solution that would benefit you all the most, especially your children.
 Call (502) 812-1889 to connect with our team and tell us all about your situation.